 December 21st, 2014 | Homeowner Tips

 Darker paint colors and tones can bring warmth to a room and make it feel cozy, but when a space is small to begin with, they can make it feel like the walls are closing in on you.
 Choose light and airy colors to create an open feeling and make a space seem larger.
 But that doesn’t mean everything needs to be white and sterile.
 Accessorizing with pops of color or accent pieces will keep things interesting.

-Use multi-purpose pieces.
 Multi-functional pieces, such as a bed with storage drawers underneath or an end table that’s also a bookshelf, can help make your room feel bigger.

-Keep clutter under control.
 Trinkets, knick-knacks, or too much stuff everywhere can be overwhelming.
 Keep rooms free of clutter to make them feel more open and spacious.

-Want to learn more?
 Check out this article about Smart Organizing Ideas for Small Spaces to learn more about how you can maximize your square footage!